 Cholla often becomes problematic on rangeland when desirable grasses are depleted by drought or over-utilization (Figure 3).
 After establishment, the cactus encroaches into rangeland or natural areas, creating dense thickets.
 These thickets hinder livestock operations, wildlife movement and compete with desirable forage for moisture and nutrients.
 Cholla is tolerant of drought and harsh conditions, and is protected from grazing animals to some extent by spines.
 However, dense infestations and lack of desirable forage often result in livestock becoming "cholla eaters," which can impact livestock health and result in seed spread to new locations.

 Mechanical methods and herbicides can be used to control cholla on rangeland.
 The following information summarizes results of field studies on various management techniques.

 Results of the field trials in New Mexico and west Texas showed that cholla mortality was slow and maximum mortality did not occur for 2 to 3 years.
-In New Mexico, Surmount provided more effective cholla control than either picloram (Tordon 22K) or fluroxypyr (Vista XRT) applied alone at two years after application (Figure 4).
-Cholla mortality averaged 59% for Tordon 22K alone compared to 81 to 83% mortality with Surmount at a 1% and 2% solution respectively.
+In New Mexico, Surmount provided more effective cholla control than either Tordon 22K or Vista XRT two years after application (Figure 4).
+Cholla mortality averaged 59% for Tordon 22K compared to 81 to 83% mortality with Surmount at a 1% and 2% solution respectively.
 Results from the aerial treatments in west Texas also showed a higher level of cholla control with Surmount compared to Tordon 22K (Figure 5).